 Co-Founder and Chief Executive OfficerJohn C. Stenzel

-“A Healing Place – The Estates treats one group of chronic pain patients at a time, so information doesn’t have to be repeated for new patients entering the group.
-Patients work as a unified team seven days a week for a minimum of four weeks.
+“A Healing Place – The Estates treats one group of chronic pain patients at a time that allows us to build a developmental treatment model.
+Patients work as a unified team for a minimum of six weeks.
 Our closed-group model promotes bonding because patients go through the healing process together.
 We’ve witnessed much more positive outcomes than those realized from the more traditional open-group model.”

 With nearly 40 years of experience serving in senior management and entrepreneurial roles for physical, occupational, and behavioral healthcare-related organizations globally, John C. Stenzel was well aware that chronic-pain management was in dire need of a major overhaul.
 Rarely a day goes by without media coverage of some aspect of the heroin and prescription opioid epidemic.
 John studied the problem from all angles, investigated treatment options leading to the best possible outcomes, and remained hopeful that one day he would help this challenged population transform their lives.

 A SHARED VISION: Then, in August 2015, his dream was realized when he re-connected with two accomplished industry professionals who shared his vision.
-As luck would have it, Dr. Stephen F. Grinstead, developer of the Addiction-Free Pain Management ® System, and Joseph A. Cabaret, MD, who is triple-board certified in Pain Medicine, Addiction Medicine and Anesthesiology, also aspired to build from the ground up a Center of Excellence for chronic pain management.
+As luck would have it, Dr. Stephen F. Grinstead, developer of the Addiction-Free Pain Management ® System, and Joseph A. Cabaret, MD, who is triple-board certified in Pain Medicine, Addiction Medicine and Anesthesiology, also aspired to build a specialty program for chronic pain management from the ground up.
 They would focus on time-tested traditional and holistic modalities handled concurrently within a full continuum of care.
 The rest is history.

 NOTEWORTHY: Among other notable achievements, John served as CEO of The Bridge to Recovery, Inc. – a non-profit residential recovery center focused on process addictions and codependency – where he expanded its capacity by 400 percent.
 He is also Founder and former CEO of Salus Health Group, Inc./Bridge Recovery Homes, Inc., a behavioral-health management company based in Calabasas, California; served as Vice President of Development for Phoenix House California, a holistic drug- and alcohol-addiction treatment center; and is co-founder and former CFO of Glendale, California-based Worldwide EAP, Inc., an international employee and family assistance company.